UKCloud/documentation/articles/enablement/enbl-sco-hosting.md

 - The connection is into a shared switch.

-## What are the port speed of connection?
+## What are the port speeds of connection?

 - In regions 1, 2, 7 & 8, the port speed is up to 1 Gbps